Skip to main content

 2.1.3 Cardiopulmonary resuscitation

-Making and recording a shared decision about whether or not CPR is recommended.
-Decisions about whether or not to initiate CPR are one element of emergency treatment plans.
-Increasing evidence suggests that considering whether or not to attempt CPR and discussing CPR in the context of overall goals and other types of care and treatment that might be needed, reduces incidences of harm compared to focusing only on ‘do not attempt cardiopulmonary resuscitation.
+Making and recording a shared decision about whether CPR is recommended.
+Decisions about whether to initiate CPR are one element of emergency treatment plans.
+Increasing evidence suggests that considering whether to attempt CPR and discussing CPR in the context of overall goals and other types of care and treatment that might be needed, reduces incidences of harm compared to focusing only on ‘do not attempt cardiopulmonary resuscitation.

 The ReSPECT document is intended to extend to a wider set of clinical decisions that can detail a planned system of proactive treatment and care and, or form part of an emergency response, in addition to decisions regarding CPR.
 Guidance on actual completion of the form can be found here, ReSPECT resources, Resuscitation Council UK (opens in new window).